-Many people live in mobile homes all year round, others use them as a vacation home.
+A lot of people live in mobile homes all year round, while many others use them as vacation homes.
 Based on data collected by the U.S. Census Bureau, 17.7 million people live in mobile homes (2016).
 Given this, you would imagine they are covered under homeowners’ insurance.
 However, due to the fact that mobile homes are built off-site, they need slightly different insurance than site-built homes.
 Mobile home insurance takes into account their unique build and characteristics.

 To clarify any confusions surrounding mobile homes and their insurance, and learn tips for saving money, continue reading this article.

 It can be a fantastic affordable home for people with low income or those seeking to lower their environmental footprint.
 Plus, if situated in a beautiful location, they can be used as convenient vacation homes.

 Mobile homes are sometimes also called trailers, but in most cases, they should actually be referred to as manufactured homes.
 While the terms are often used interchangeably, strictly speaking, a mobile home refers to a factory-built home constructed before June 15, 1976, and homes built after that date are considered manufactured homes.
 The name change originates from the 1976 Mobile Home Construction and Safety Act that was passed to regulate the production safety and quality of homes built off site, which means that manufactured homes are built under a higher set of standards.

 A mobile or manufactured home has two defining characteristics:

 They can be built faster and cheaper than site-built homes,yet still offer a comfortable and spacious living environment.